-- Must be an ASSP member familiar with the nominee's body of work. - Is responsible for collecting and compiling all material required for a successful petition. - Must submit the completed petition on behalf of the nominee. - If the member is self-nominating, they will collect and submit all materials. - The Nominator may serve as the petition coordinator.
+- Must be an ASSP member familiar with the nominee's body of work. - Is responsible for adding collaborators to the online submission portal to collect and compile all material required for a successful petition. - Must submit the completed petition on behalf of the nominee via the online submission portal. - If the member is self-nominating, they will collect and submit all materials. - The Nominator may serve as the petition coordinator.

-Collect from the Nominator:
+Collaborate with the Nominator to upload:

-- Completed nomination form (not to exceed two pages) - Recent letter of endorsement from nominator
+- Completed nomination form - Recent letter of endorsement from nominator

-Collect from the nominee's immediate employment supervisor/manager/supporter (4 pages or less):
+Collaborate with nominee's immediate employment supervisor/manager/supporter to upload: